WellthCare

 Our job isn't to win an argument.
 It's to rebuild an environment where distrustful arguments can't take root.
 Here's how to pivot from debunking to designing:

 1. Trade Opacity for Radical Transparency.
-Move towards transparent pharmacy pricing (e.g., cost-plus models).
-Show employees-in clear terms-how savings from lower claims (thanks to prevention) are shared with them as automatic contributions to their HSA or retirement account.
+Move toward transparent pharmacy pricing (e.g., cost-plus models).
+Show employees exactly how savings from lower claims—thanks to prevention—are shared with them as automatic contributions to their HSA or retirement account.

 2. Weave Prevention into Wealth.
 Don't offer a gift card.
 Offer a direct contribution to their financial future.
 Frame the flu shot not as a medical chore, but as a high-yield action in their personal "health economy."